Mistakes in the balcony vegetable garden with pots of tomatoes, lettuce and herbs

 Every week rotate the pots slightly.

-Error 12:don't collect often enough
+Error #12: Not harvesting often enough

 Many plants produce more when fruits are harvested.